Grant of Probate Solicitors

-We are often called upon to provide legal advice to those who are struggling with particularly complicated will arrangements, estates that are bankrupt or insolvent or unusual tax-related issues.
+We are often called upon to provide legal advice to those who are struggling with particularly complicated will arrangements, estates that are bankrupt or insolvent, or unusual tax-related issues.

-We can also help you if you want to apply for a grant of representation; be it a grant of probate or grant of letters of administration.
+We can also help you if you want to apply for a grant of representation; be it a grant of probate or a grant of letters of administration.

 - Complicated tax or inheritance tax issues

 We're proud of our long tradition of providing active and practical help to the community we serve, and helping people most in need access clear, simple and cost-effective legal advice.
 We strive to deliver the highest possible standards at all times, which is reflected by the fact we hold the Lexcel accreditation.

 If you have more questions on what being an executor of a will entails, you can find more detail in our Ten Key Tasks for an Executor guide.

 What is probate?